odilijus-grinkas/pet_adoption/README.md

 - Start client: Go to client folder > `npm run dev`

-Palesti prisma:
+Using prisma:

-Docker destope nueiti i server conteineri ir exec parasyti sias komandas `npx prisma db push` ir `npx prisma db seed`
+- Add all the tables with command `npx prisma migrate dev`, also use this command if make any changes to the database in schema.prisma file

+- Add data to tables with command `npx prisma db seed`

+- When you change data in seed.ts use command `npx prisma migrate reset`

 ### Pagrindines taisykles